Joachim I Krueger Ph.D.

 Joachim I. Krueger is Professor of Psychology at Brown University (Ph.D.
-University of Oregon, 1988).
+University of Oregon, 1988) and a faculty member of Brown's Executive Master's program in Science & Technology Leadership, EMSTL.
 His research is focused on inductive reasoning in social context.
 Topics include self-perception, intergroup relations, and game theoretic applications to social behavior.
-He has edited a volume on The Self in Social Judgment, Psychology Press, 2005 (with M. Alicke and D. Dunning), a festschrift for Robyn Dawes (Rationality and Social Desirability, Psychology Press, 2008), a volume on Social judgment and decision making (2012), and a special issue on rationality in Social Cognition (2009).
+He has edited a volume on The Self in Social Judgment, Psychology Press, 2005 (with M. Alicke and D. Dunning), a festschrift for Robyn Dawes (Rationality and Social Responsibility, Psychology Press, 2008), a volume on Social Judgment and Decision Making (2012), and special issues in Social Cognition (2009; 2015).
 Krueger believes that most research participants behave rationally in psychological experiments.
 From time to time, though, he enjoys a healthy dose of incoherence within himself and others.
 He is the second most interesting man in the world.